-Note: If the installed proxy server is only capable of the HTTP proxy protocol, you will not be able to connect.
+Note: If the installed proxy server is only capable of the HTTP proxy protocol, you cannot connect.

-To configure the SOCKS proxy:
+► To configure the SOCKS proxy:

-- 1. On the client, select Control Panel > Internet Options. - a.
+1. On the client, select Control Panel > Internet Options.

+- a.
 On the Connections tab, click 'LAN settings'.
 The Local Area Network (LAN) Settings dialog opens. - b.
 Select 'Use a proxy server for your LAN'. - c.
 Click Advanced.
 The Proxy Settings dialog opens. - d.
 Configure the proxy servers for all protocols.
 IMPORTANT: Do not select 'Use the same proxy server for all protocols'.